Chuvard/Neural_Network_for_Multiple/README.md

 ### Support:

-In case of any bags or additional questions concering incorrect code execution please contact author via Discord (username: VladCh)
+In case of any bags or additional questions concerning incorrect code execution please contact the author via Discord (username: VladCh)